spring-cloud-services-samples/animal-rescue/README.md

       --secret name=$MYSQL_ADMIN_USER secret=$MYSQL_ADMIN_PASSWORD
 ```

-Update the backend application with flyway enabled:
+Update the backend application with flyway enabled to manage the schema in the new database:

 ```shell
     az spring-cloud app update \